 The Holy Spirit told Peter to go with these men because they’d been sent by God.
 So, with a bunch of others from Joppa, he began the journey.
 Cornelius was expecting them and had gathered a crowd to welcome them.
 What do you think they did when they arrived?
 Would it have been awkward?

-Going inside the house, Peter reminded them that it’s against Jewish law for him to visit the house of a Gentile.
+Going inside the house, Peter reminded them that it was against Jewish law for him to visit the house of a Gentile.
 But God had shown him that he shouldn’t call anyone impure or unclean.
 Even Gentiles!
 Cornelius told Peter about his visit from the angel and they were all astonished.

 Peter realised that the good news about Jesus wasn’t just for the Jews.
 As he was talking, the Holy Spirit came on them and they all started speaking in other languages and praising God together.
 How strange would that have been?
 Can you imagine this happening today?